-We would like to follow the same line of proof used in the proof of~\ref{ex: 4-d}, but when we reach Eq.~\eqref{eq: proof 4-d 3}, we need to be able to give an approximation of the measure of a ball in $\XX$.
-To this end, we introduce the notion of \emph{volume retaining property}.
-The purpose is to estimate from below the measure of a ball centered anywhere in $\XX$.
+We have now reached a point where, if we seek to go further, we need to be able to give an approximation of the measure of a ball in $\X$.
+To this end, we introduce the notion of ``retention'' of the Lebesgue measure which we call the \emph{volume retaining property}.
+The purpose is to estimate from below the measure of a ball centered anywhere in $\X$.

-\begin{definition}[Volume retaining property] We say that the probability space $(\XX,P)$ has the $(r_0,\kappa)$-volume retaining property if for any $r\le r_0$ and for any $x\in\XX$,
+\begin{definition}[Volume retaining property] We say that the probability space $(\X,P)$ has the $(r_0,\kappa)$-volume retaining property if for any $r\le r_0$ and for any $x\in\X$,

-Where $\BB(x,r)$ is the ball of center $x$ and radius $r$ and $m$ is the classical $d$-dimensional Lebesgue measure in $\RR^d$. \end{definition}
+Where $B(x,r)$ is the ball of center $x$ and radius $r$ and $\lambda_d$ is the classical $d$-dimensional Lebesgue measure in $\R^d$. \end{definition}